kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 ### AdmissionCheckStates

-AdmissionCheckStates is representation of the AdmissionCheck's state for a specific Workload.
+An AdmissionCheckState is the representation of the AdmissionCheck's state for a specific Workload.
 AdmissionCheckStates are listed in the Workload's `.status.admissionCheckStates` field.

 AdmissionCheck can be in one of the following states: